samruddhimagar07-sketch/quiz-game-c/README.md

-# Quiz Game in C
+# Number Guessing Game in C

-A simple mini project developed in C language using structure.
+A console-based number guessing game developed in C.

-Features:
+The program generates a random number, and the player tries to guess it within a limited number of attempts.
+It includes different difficulty levels, smart hints, and score calculation based on performance.

+## Features
+- Easy, Medium, and Hard difficulty levels
+- Random number generation
-- Quiz questions for users
+- Input validation for correct number entry
+- Hint system (Too High / Too Low + hot/cold hints)
 - Score calculation
-- Menu based interaction

-Concepts used:
-- Structure
+- Play again option

+## Concepts Used
+- Structures of modular programming
 - Functions
 - Loops
+- Conditional statements
+- Random number generation (`rand()`)
-- Conditions
+- Input handling

+## How to Run
+1. Compile the program:
+   gcc mini.c -o game

+2. Run:
+   ./game